-The base salaries for the named executive officers were set by their respective employment agreements and were initially determined by evaluating the responsibilities of the position, the experience of the individual and, with respect to fiscal 2012, the salaries for comparable positions in the competitive marketplace based upon the report prepared for the Compensation Committee by McGladrey in March 2011, as referenced above.
 Each executive officer's employment agreement contains an evergreen renewal feature that automatically extends the agreement for an additional year each June 30, unless advance notice is provided.
 The base salary, as provided in the employment agreement, may not be decreased from the prior year's level without the consent of the executive officer, but can be increased in the discretion of the Compensation Committee.
-In general, we have historically set the base salaries at or slightly below the median level derived from the McGladrey/Verisight report for similar positions.
-In determining salary adjustments for executive officers, our Compensation Committee considers various factors, including the individual's performance and contribution, our performance, and the pay level for similar positions as reflected in the McGladrey/Verisight report.
-The Compensation Committee, where appropriate, also considers non-financial performance measures such as improvements in product quality, manufacturing efficiency gains and the enhancement of relations with our customers and employees.
-The Compensation Committee exercises discretion in increasing the base salaries of our executive officers from the prior fiscal year within the guidelines discussed above.
+In general, we have historically set the base salaries at or slightly below the median level derived from the Verisight report for similar positions or levels, as adjusted for inflation since the date of the last Verisight report and taking into account a discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
+In determining salary adjustments for executive officers, our Compensation Committee considers various factors, including the individual's performance and contribution, our performance and the pay level for similar positions, with respect to our Chief Executive Officer and Chief Financial Officer, and the top other three most highly compensated executive officers, with respect to the other three most highly compensated named executive officers, as reflected in the Verisight report.
+Our Compensation Committee, where appropriate, also considers nonfinancial or individual performance measures such as improvements in product quality, manufacturing efficiency gains and the enhancement of relations with our customers and employees.
+Our Compensation Committee exercises discretion in increasing the base salaries of our executive officers from the prior fiscal year within the guidelines discussed above.

 As noted above, we do not provide any standard annual raises in the base salaries of our executive officers.
-Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on the individual and company-wide performance criteria described above and by reference to the data analysis provided by the McGladrey March 2011 report.
-Accordingly, for fiscal 2012, our named executive officers were paid the following base salaries:
+Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on the individual and company-wide performance criteria described above and, with respect to fiscal 2013, by reference to the data analysis provided by the Verisight May 2012 report and then applying a 2.5% upward inflation adjustment for each of fiscal 2014 and fiscal 2015 subsequent to the base salary range from that report for executives with similar positions and then further applying any additional adjustment, up or down, based upon our Compensation Committee's discretionary analysis of each officer's individual performance and achievement over the preceding fiscal year.
+Consistent with the foregoing methodology, for fiscal 2015, our named executive officers were paid the following base salaries:

-Name Title Base Salary Harold M. Stratton II Chairman and Chief Executive Officer \$436,000 Frank J. Krejci President and Chief Operating Officer \$308,000 Patrick J. Hansen Senior Vice President, Chief Financial Officer, Treasurer and Secretary \$232,000 Dennis A. Kazmierski Vice President - Marketing and Sales \$202,500 Rolando J. Guillot Vice President - Mexican Operations \$194,500
+Name Title Base Salary Frank J. Krejci President and Chief Executive Officer \$373,600 Patrick J. Hansen Senior Vice President, Chief Financial Officer, Treasurer and Secretary \$261,200 Rolando J. Guillot Vice President - Mexican Operations \$222,300 Richard P. Messina Vice President - Global Sales and Access Control Products \$202,600 Brian J. Reetz Vice President - Security Products \$184,700